-Messages looks different yet familiar in macOS Big Sur
+Here's how to send Memoji stickers, GIFs, and more in Messages for Mac

 - Select the App Store icon to the left of the iMessage box at the bottom.

-- Select New Memoji
+- Select New Memoji.

+- Create your new Memoji, by adding skin, hairstyle, brows, eyes, head, nose, mouth, ears, facial hair, eyewear, and headwear.

-From there, you can create a new Memoji.
-Once saved, Mac automatically creates a new Memoji sticker pack.
+Once saved, macOS automatically creates a new Memoji sticker pack for that look that's ready to use.

 Using Photos